Metta Sandiford-Artest

-Metta Sandiford-Artest (born Ronald William Artest Jr.; November 13, 1979), known until 2011 as Ron Artest and as Metta World Peace from 2011 to 2020, is an American former professional basketball player who played 19 seasons in the National Basketball Association (NBA).
+Metta Sandiford-Artest (born Ronald William Artest Jr., November 13, 1979), previously legally named Metta World Peace, is an American former professional basketball player who played 17 seasons in the National Basketball Association (NBA).
+Under the name Ron Artest, he played college basketball for the St. John's Red Storm.
+He was drafted by the Chicago Bulls in the first round of the 1999 NBA draft.

-Sandiford-Artest played college basketball for the St. John's Red Storm.
-He was drafted by the Chicago Bulls in the first round of the 1999 NBA draft, and would go on to play for five other teams in the NBA, gaining a reputation as one of the league's premier defenders.
-He won the NBA Defensive Player of the Year Award in 2004, when he was also named an NBA All-Star and earned All-NBA honors.
-He won an NBA championship in 2010 as a member of the Los Angeles Lakers.

-Sandiford-Artest was a participant in several controversial on-court incidents, most notably the Malice at the Palace, and is known for his sometimes eccentric and outspoken behavior.
-During the 2017–18 season, Sandiford-Artest was a player development coach for the South Bay Lakers of the NBA G League.
+In 2001, he signed with the Indiana Pacers, where he won the NBA Defensive Player of the Year Award and was also named an NBA All-Star in 2004.
+Later that year, he was involved in a fight between the Pacers and the Detroit Pistons, and was suspended for the remainder of the 2004–05 season, the longest suspension for on-court misconduct in NBA history.
+Weeks after the start of the 2005–06 season, he was traded to the Sacramento Kings, and spent the 2008–09 season with the Houston Rockets.
+In 2009, he signed with the Los Angeles Lakers, and helped the team win the NBA championship in 2010.

+In 2011, Artest legally changed his name to Metta World Peace, and continued to play with the Lakers until 2013, when he signed with the New York Knicks.
+After a year of hiatus from the NBA, he returned to the Lakers for his final seasons in 2015 before retiring in 2017.
+In 2020, he changed his name to Metta Sandiford-Artest.

 Early life

-Metta Sandiford-Artest was born Ronald William Artest Jr. on November 13, 1979, and raised in the Queensbridge projects in Long Island City, Queens, New York.
+Metta Sandiford-Artest was born Ronald William Artest Jr. on November 13, 1979, and raised in Queensbridge in Long Island City, Queens, New York.
 He has two younger brothers, Isaiah and Daniel.
 He played high school basketball at La Salle Academy.
 He also teamed with future NBA players Elton Brand and Lamar Odom on the same Amateur Athletic Union (AAU) team.

-Growing up, Artest witnessed the murder of a fellow player, 19-year-old Lloyd Newton, on a basketball court in Niagara Falls, New York, during an altercation at a 1991 YMCA-sanctioned basketball tournament.
+Growing up, Artest witnessed the killing of a fellow player, 19-year-old Lloyd Newton, on a basketball court in Niagara Falls, New York, during an altercation at a 1991 YMCA-sanctioned basketball tournament.
 Artest recalled the incident during an interview in 2009: "I remember one time, one of my friends, he was playing basketball and they were winning the game.
 It was so competitive, they broke a leg from a table and they threw it and it went right through his heart and he died right on the court.
 So I'm accustomed playing basketball really rough."

 College career

 Artest played college basketball at St. John's University from 1997 to 1999.
 At St. John's, he majored in mathematics.
-In 1999, he led the Red Storm to a 14-4 record in the Big East Conference and 28-9 overall and the Elite Eight of the NCAA Division I Tournament, losing to Ohio State.
+In 1999, he led the Red Storm to a 14–4 record in the Big East Conference and 28–9 overall and the Elite Eight of the NCAA Division I Tournament, losing to Ohio State.

-Artest gained fame playing around New York City in some of its high-profile summer basketball tournaments—Nike Pro City in Manhattan, Hoops in the Sun Tournament at Orchard Beach in The Bronx, and The Dyckman Basketball Tournament at Dyckman Park in Washington Heights—earning himself nicknames such as Tru Warier and The New World Order, with the latter name received from Randy Cruz who is a co-founder of Hoops in the Sun basketball league.